-Within fourteen (14) days after the election of the Councilmembers, whether a regular election or runoff election, the City Council shall meet in the Council Chamber of the City Hall, at which time the Councilmembers-elect shall qualify and assume the duties of their offices.
+Within fourteen (14) days after the election of the Councilmembers, the City Council shall meet in the Council Chamber of the City Hall, at which time the Councilmembers-elect shall qualify and assume the duties of their offices.
 Thereafter the City Council shall meet at such time as prescribed by ordinance or resolution, but they shall meet at least once each month.